 Statistics on FSBO pricing strategies

 FSBO sellers use a variety of methods to price their homes, most of them informal, and many sellers apparently use multiple methods.
-According to Zillow
+Paying for an appraisal or looking at how much nearby homes sold for are the most popular methods.

 In cases where sellers eschew professional advice, FSBO sellers risk asking for too much, causing the house to sit on the market unsold.
 Conversely, they may leave money on the table by asking for too little.